-d) Minimum Depth of Cover: 2.4 m (Insulation to be provided if cover is
+d) Minimum Depth of Cover: 2.4 m (Insulation to be provided if cover is below 1.5 m)

+e) Location:

-- e) Location: - All sanitary sewer mains shall be located within the center line of roadway in accordance with the Township of Wellington North typical road crosssections.
+All sanitary sewer mains shall be located within the center line of roadway in accordance with the Township of Wellington North typical road cross- sections.
 (See Standard Drawings R1, R2, and R3).